Deficuet/UnityKt/README.md

   - Don't forget to call the method `close()` to close and release the resources used by the manager, or call the static method `closeAll()` in `UnityAssetManager` to release resources used by **all** manager instances.
 It implements `Closeable` interface, so the function `use` for `Closeable` can be used.
 - Object Reading
   - The data of a UnityObject will not be read until you access any of its properties.
-    - However, an access to the fields related to the UnityObject's metadata will not cause the initialization of the UnityObject.
+    - However, access to the fields related to the UnityObject's metadata will not cause the initialization of the UnityObject.
       - e.g. Its `assetFile` which is a `SerializedFile`, `mPathID`, `unityVersion`, etc. Those are the fields enclosed in the metadata region.
 See [UnityObject class](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/classes/UnityObject.kt).
 - Shortcuts
   - See [utils.kt](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/utils.kt) and [PPtr.kt](https://github.com/Deficuet/UnityKt/blob/main/src/main/kotlin/io/github/deficuet/unitykt/classes/PPtr.kt)